 Vina Del Mar Chile Travel Guide

-The Flower Clock (Reloj de Flores) is a classic symbol of The garden City, crafted with flowers and situated close to the city's entrance.
-It serves as a popular photo stop.
+The Flower Clock (Reloj de Flores) is an iconic symbol of Viña del Mar, crafted with flowers and located near the city's entrance.
+It acts as a popular photo stop.
 Castle Wulff (Castillo Wulff) is a picturesque stone castle directly overlooking the Pacific, housing a cultural center and delivering stunning coastal views, particularly at dusk.

 Quinta Vergara, a sprawling park, home to Palacio Vergara (Fine Arts Museum, under renovation) and the famous Amphitheater, site of the Viña del Mar International Song Festival.
 The Casino Enjoy The garden City, Chile's oldest casino, has a prominent waterfront landmark for leisure and entertainment.
 An authentic Moai statue from Easter Island also stands outside the Francisco Fonck Museum.